Importing Electronics to Japan? Here’s All You Need to Know!

 Read more on Japan Radio Law.

-It is crucial to find a reliable individual or company as an Importer of Record with experience in importing electronic products into Japan.
+Finding a reliable individual or company as an Importer of Record with experience importing electronic products into Japan is crucial.
 Your local partner should thoroughly understand Japanese regulations to ensure a smooth and successful import process.

 Step 2: Determine if your electrical products can be imported into Japan